icyphox/site/pages/wiki/about/anirudh.md

 url: anirudh
 title: anirudh
 subtitle: This is who I am.
-date: 2021-03-19
+date: 2021-03-21
 ---

 ![anirudh masked](https://x.icyphox.sh/anirudh-mask.jpeg)

-My real name is **Anirudh Oppiiappan**, but you'll find me as **icyphox** (or just **icy**), on the Internet.
+My real name is **Anirudh Oppiliappan**, but you'll find me as **icyphox** (or just **icy**), on the Internet.
 I currently work as a Site Reliability Engineer at [DeepSource](https://deepsource.io).

-This is a list of terms that I associate with:
+I currently reside in **Bangalore, India**.

+Some of my interests include:

 - security
     - threat research